MicrosoftDocs/sql-docs/docs/reporting-services/web-portal-ssrs-native-mode.md

 - Work with [shared datasets](../reporting-services/work-with-shared-datasets-web-portal.md).
 - Send feedback or make feature requests.
 - Browse the report server folders or search for specific reports.
-- View a report, its general properties, and past copies of the report that are captured in report history.
+- View a report, its general properties, and paste copies of the report that are captured in the report history.
 - Subscribe to reports for delivery to an email inbox or a shared folder on the file system, depending on your access permissions.

 ## Feature availability